canonical/mir/doc/sphinx/explanation/energy-efficiency.md

 cursors and application windows) can be handled without direct intervention of the CPU or the explicit provision of a full frame buffer.

-Historically, Mir development has focussed on hardware with limited capabilities for hardware composition.
+Historically, Mir development has focused on hardware with limited capabilities for hardware composition.
 However, both the range of hardware for which Mir is considered and the capabilities of "low end" hardware are increasing.
 As a result, Mir has work in progress to exploit additional features of hardware composition